Genivia/RE-flex/README.md

     $ git clone https://github.com/Genivia/RE-flex

-Then, simply do a quick clean build, assuming your environment is pretty much standard:
+Then simply do a quick clean build, assuming your environment is pretty much
+standard:

     $ ./clean.sh
     $ ./build.sh